 Opendesignkit.org is a list of different design techniques and methods to help you make and design openly.
 The methods are arranged in the 4 design phases: Explore, Define, Make and Validate.
-Each method as a specific description page with tools needed, why and when to use it, who to involve, how much time it takes and how to do it.
+Each method has a specific description page with the tools needed, why and when to use it, who to involve, how much time it takes and how to do it.

 Comparing different UX methods

 Medialabamsterdam.com created a toolkit is a collection of design resources and methods to help design research, ideation and experimentation.
 Whether you need to define intentions, know your users, frame insights, find ideas and concepts or prototype and test, are in the research or creation phase of a project, filters will help you find the right method for you needs.

 Each method is presented with tasks, the time it takes, when and why to use this and the output.

 The toolkit methods are also available as small cards.

 The Design Kit method cards are step by step guides to help you unleash creativity and come up with new answers to difficult design problems.
 The methods are presented in 3 categories: inspiration, ideation and implementation.